SMyalski/Data_Science_Practical_Machine_Learning_Asignment/README.md

 testSet = trainClean[-inTrain, ]
 ```

 I run analysis.
 I tested this step with different algorithms, some of them producing poor results and others taking too long to finish - with the one selected it was resonable.
+Alorithms I tested were rpart, treebag, bagFDA, bagEarth, glm.
+For each succesful calculations I was checking confusion matrix both for train and test set.
+Finally I selected random forest as alghoritm most suitable among tested ones for this particular tast.

 On my laptop it took about 2h to finish and results were satisfactory: 97% Accuracy.
 Probably it might be better with some other alghoritm but it took too long to compute and I did not tested all.
 ```
 modelFit <- train(trainSet$classe ~ ., method='rf', preProcess="pca", data=trainSet)
 prediction = predict(modelFit, testSet)